ballombert/POC-MCP/README.md

    dotnet run --project src/SampleMcpServer
    ```

-4. **Test with AI assistant:**
+4. **Test with GitHub Copilot (VS Code):**
-   - Configure your IDE with the MCP server (see server README for details)
+   - The MCP server is pre-configured in `.vscode/mcp.json`
+   - Open GitHub Copilot Chat in VS Code
+   - Try these commands:
-   - Ask Copilot Chat: "Give me 3 random numbers"
+     - "Give me 3 random numbers"
+     - "Launch a Pomodoro timer with graphical interface"
+     - "Start a 30-minute work session in French"
-   - The server should be invoked automatically
+   - The MCP server should be invoked automatically!

 ### Building and Distribution